Graham Hospital School of Nursing

 NUR 240 is a study of the nursing care of children from infancy to late adolescence.
 Students are assisted in the application of concepts from the biological, physical and psychosocial sciences and nursing to the pediatric population.
 Principles of normal growth and development are emphasized as a basis for the identification and care of children with maladaptive patterns.
 Students are assisted in the adaptation of the nursing process and skills in communication, teaching and critical thinking to the care of children and their families along the wellness-illness continuum.
 Evaluation of the role of the professional nurse in current trends, legal, ethical, and cultural issues of pediatric health care is stressed.
 Clinical experiences are varied including: health promotion and screening activities at a well-child clinic, day care center, pediatric physician offices, schools, inpatient pediatric unit, Child Life Specialist, and specialty clinics for children with chronic illness.
 A pediatric skills simulator lab is available for instruction and practice of pediatric nursing procedures and clinical decision-making.
 Web-based programs and digital clinical experiences are utilized to learn various pediatric nursing skills, processes, and procedures.

-Prerequisites: NUR 210 and PSY 236 with a grade of “C” or better.
+Prerequisites: NUR 210 and Human Growth Development with a grade of “C” or better.

 NUR 250 Nursing Care of Clients in the Community 4 6 6